Sinewyk/kf2_autokick/README.md

 interval defaults to `15000`

 `--no-warning`: by default we warn before doing the action ... use this option to not issue any warning before doing your action

+`--warning-message`: defaults to `No Survivalist, no perks under level 15 : change or kick is imminent !`, but send a default warning related to your config

 Forbidden perk per default is Survivalist, I may later make it configurable